BrandonHargitay/cse15l-lab-reports/lab-report3.md

     return result;
 }
 ```
-The revised code corrects the bug by introducing recursion, allowing `getFiles` to explore not just the immediate directory (`start`) but also all nested directories.
+The revised code corrects the bug by adding recursion, allowing `getFiles` to explore not just the immediate directory (`start`) but also all nested directories.
 Previously, the function only added files from the `start` directory, missing files in subdirectories.
-The new version, however, recursively calls `getFiles` for each file in a directory.
-This recursive call ensures every file, no matter how deeply nested, is included.
+The new version, recursively calls `getFiles` for each file in a directory.
+This recursive call makes sure every file, is included.
 Additionally, it includes a null check (`if (files != null)`) before iterating over the directory contents, preventing potential NullPointerExceptions
 ## Part 2
 ### Less Command
 ```bash